 Steve Sirr and John Waddle have been CT scanning violins, violas, and cellos since 1989.
 Here is a vioiin being scanned.

 Once we have obtained quality CT scans of a violin, we can analyze its physical properties, density, mass, linear measurements, volumes, etc. We use this information to help choose the woods used and to guide us in the making of accurate copies.
 We use the digital information from the CT scans to make STL (stereolithography) files to directly transfer the carving of Stradivari's original archings into new tops and backs, and to directly transfer the shapes of Stradivari's original necks, and scrolls, using a CNC machine made and operated by Steve Rossow.

 Once we have obtained CT scans of a violin and have chosen wood that matches the wood of the original, Steve Rossow can carve duplicate parts digitally, using his CNC machine.
 A CNC machine is a precision carving machine.
 It can carve wood more accurately than a human can.
 The next picture shows Stradivari's beautiful arching being re-created using our new process.

 Below, on the left, is a photo of the back of the Betts.
 Next to it is a CT scan of the back.
-On the right is a photo of our digitally carved copy of the back of Betts.
+Next to that, to the right is a photo of our digitally carved copy of the back of Betts.
+The last photo is a copy we made.
 The copies are honest, faithful, and accurate.

 Below, on the left is a photo of the top of the Betts, compared with a CT scan of the top, and a photo of our new digitally carved copy of the front of the Betts.
-Below that is a photo of the new copy.
+Next to that is a photo of the new copy.

 In June of 2011, Steve Rossow, Steve Sirr, and John Waddle went to Oberlin, Ohio, to participate in the Oberlin violin makers workshop.
 The Betts Stradivarius violin was the focus of the workshop.